Bassem Youssef: Coup d'état (2013)

 Youssef had been a consistent supporter of the 2013 Egyptian coup d'état and was supportive of the media clampdown which included the arrests of several employees of various stations, despite it being carried out by the military with no due process, and celebrated the coup's aftermath in a song and dance number sung to the tune of Old MacDonald.

 Youssef backed the forcible removal of Morsi, declaring himself "very glad" with the putsch.
-As news reports were trickling in that dozens of Muslim Brotherhood supporters had been shot dead by security forces, He tweeted that the entire incident amounted to nothing more than "blood for publicity" and blamed the organisation itself for its supporters being murdered.
+As news reports were trickling in that dozens of Muslim Brotherhood supporters had been shot dead by security forces, he tweeted that the entire incident amounted to nothing more than "blood for publicity" and blamed the organisation itself for its supporters being murdered.

-Youssef was widely recognized for his bold criticism of the Morsi government, however his approach also extended to labeling many of his opponents as being "Muslim Brotherhood", regardless of their actual affiliations.
-According to a Vox, "The Youssef who we do not typically see in the United States is the satirist who didn't just challenge the Muslim Brotherhood government — but who went a step further, vilifying the regular Egyptians who supported the Islamist government, characterizing them as lesser citizens or internal enemies in a way that played into Egypt's hate-filled political polarization, Sisi's coup, and the disastrous consequences of both.
-Indeed, Youssef cheered on the military coup — as well as the bloodshed of anti-coup protesters, because unlike him they were Islamists."
+Youssef was widely recognised for his bold criticism of the Morsi government; however, his approach also extended to labelling many of his opponents as being "Muslim Brotherhood", regardless of their actual affiliations.
+According to Vox, "The Youssef who we do not typically see in the United States is the satirist who didn't just challenge the Muslim Brotherhood government — but who went a step further, vilifying the regular Egyptians who supported the Islamist government, characterizing them as lesser citizens or internal enemies in a way that played into Egypt's hate-filled political polarization, Sisi's coup, and the disastrous consequences of both.
+Indeed, Youssef cheered on the military coup — as well as the bloodshed of anti-coup protesters, because unlike him they were Islamists".

 Youssef's support for the military coup and his criticism of anti-coup protesters were evident in his public statements and social media activity.
 For instance, on 5 July 2013, he tweeted, "MB leadership sending its youths to die at army HQs to victimize themselves against the world.
 Blood for publicity.
 Cheap. #not_a_coup."
 This tweet has since been deleted.
-Following the killing of over 50 protestors in front of the Republican Guard HQ on the morning of 7 July.
-Youssef reportedly made no comment other than "Kifaya" (enough) in response to the incident.
+Following the killing of over 50 protestors in front of the Republican Guard HQ on the morning of 7 July, Youssef made no comment other than "Kifaya" (enough) in response to the incident.

-Youssef characterized the MB as "the new form of Nazis," a statement he made both on his show and on social media.
+Youssef characterised the MB as "the new form of Nazis," a statement he made both on his show and on social media.